Ragdoll Cats and Dogs

 Once you can observe the cats and dogs interacting without any signs of aggression, you can start to allow them time in the same room.
 Always supervise them until you know they’re comfortable together.

-Try to distract your dog’s attention with toys if you notice them seeming unsure, so they can get used to a positive experience while near the cat.
-Of course, you can do the same with the cat too.
+Try to distract your dog’s attention with toys if you notice them seeming unsure so they can get used to a positive experience while near the cat.
+Of course, you can do the same with the cat, too.

-How To Get Cats And Dogs To Get Along
+How To Get Cats and Dogs To Get Along

 You can’t force cats and dogs to get along if they don’t.
 It would be the same as trying to force two people together with opposing personalities.
 It’s unfair on them; they shouldn’t feel uncomfortable with a pet they don’t get along with.